Coronavirus layoffs spark surge in state jobless claims

 In neighboring Pennsylvania, about 70,000 people sought unemployment aid in a single day — six times the total for the entire previous week.

-Jobless claims are surging across the U.S. after governmental officials ordered millions of workers, students and shoppers to stay at home as a precaution against spreading the virus that causes the COVID-19 disease.
+Jobless claims are surging across the U.S. after government officials ordered millions of workers, students and shoppers to stay at home as a precaution against spreading the virus that causes the COVID-19 disease.

 “We’ve been getting flooded with calls,” said John Dodds, director of the nonprofit Philadelphia Unemployment Project.
 “It's going to be a big mess, a double mess: illness and unemployment.”